rdorado/cykparser/README.md

-# Implementation of the CYK algorithm
+# A CYK based parser

 A basic implementation a parser based on the CYK algorithm.
 This code can be used to understand how to use the CYK  algorithm to obtain a parse tree and eventually to develop a more complex parser.
 The result of the analyzis is a ParseTree object.